Student Guide

 Initial Notification and Investigation of Academic Honesty Violations

-1. The instructor contacts the student via GoVIEW email or the SEADS portal regarding concern of an academic honesty violation and the grade penalty to be assessed if the violation is confirmed.
+1. The instructor contacts the student via GoVIEW email regarding concern of an academic honesty violation and the grade penalty to be assessed if the violation is confirmed.

 2. The student is provided with the opportunity to discuss or explain the circumstances in writing.
 The student should provide the instructor with any additional information requested to permit a fair and thorough investigation of the academic honesty concern.